Frequently Asked Questions

 A salt range of 500 ppm to 1100 ppm is safe for most hydroponic plants.
 The total salt level is an indicator of the level of nutrients in the water solution.
 Too high of a salt level will harm plants, while too low will result in slow growth.
 As a general rule, plants will have a higher nutrient requirement during cooler months, and a lower requirement In the hottest months.
 Young, established seedlings or rooted cuttings are started at 500-600ppm.
 The TDS is increased to 800-900ppm during peak vegetative growth.
 During the transition from early to heavy flowering, TDS is further raised to 1000-1100ppm.
 It is then reduced to 400-500ppm during the final 2 weeks of flushing.
 A TDS meter is an essential tool needed when growing hydroponically.

 What do I need to know about grow lights?

 There are a number of plant grow lights and prices vary widely.
 The challenge with vertical towers is to get sufficient light to plants up and down the vertical spectrum.
 We've designed a vertical lighting tower which holds two T5 four foot long grow lights that works very well.
-It' available with a simple PVC support structure or with a very attractive anodized aluminum tubing.
+It's available with a simple PVC support structure or a metal stand.